revdotcom/nvidia-kaldi/NVREADME.md

 1089-134686-0004 /workspace/data//LibriSpeech/test-clean/1089/134686/1089-134686-0004.wav
 ```

+If the $DATASET directory does not contain a wav.scp file then one will be automatically created with all wav files in the folder or subfolders provided.

 To mount local folders to your Kaldi Docker container, run the following:
 ```
 docker run --rm -it -v <path/to/local/datasets>:/workspace/datasets/<model_name>/<recordings_name> -v </path/to/local/data>:/workspace/data/<model_name>/<recordings_name> -v </path/to/local/models>:/workspace/models/<model_name> nvcr.io/nvidia/kaldi:<xx.xx>-py3
 ```
 If you want to make use of the LibriSpeech model on your recordings stored under "transcribe_this", <model_name> would be `LibriSpeech` and <recordings_name> would be `transcribe_this`.

-We're still going to leverage the `run_benchmark.sh` and `run_multigpu_benchmark.sh` scripts contained in the `/workspace/nvidia-examples` folder.
+We're still going to leverage the `run_benchmark.sh` script contained in the `/workspace/nvidia-examples` folder.

 Create a new directory, `/workspace/nvidia-examples/<model_name>` and then add a symbolic link to the run scripts.
 We'll also need to copy a `default_parameters.inc` file from an existing project:
 ```
 ln -s ../run_benchmark.sh
-ln -s ../run_multigpu_benchmark.sh
 cp /workspace/nvidia-examples/librispeech/default_parameters.inc /workspace/nvidia-examples/<model_name>
 ```
-Edit the `default_parameters.inc` folder in `/workspace/nvidia-examples` to ensure the correct MODEL_PATH, DATASET_PATH, and DATASETS are set.
-While MODEL_PATH and DATASET_PATH are self explanatory, one will replace "test_clean" and "test_other" in DATASETS with the <recordings_name> chosen above.
+Edit the `default_parameters.inc` folder in `/workspace/nvidia-examples` to ensure the correct MODEL_PATH and DATASET are set.

 Once the dataset and/or model is in place, a user should create a new directory /workspace/nvidia-examples/<model_name>
-and then add a symbolic link to the run scripts:
+and then add a symbolic link to the run scripts.

-If you don't have truth data available for your dataset, we suggest editing the `run_benchmark.sh` script and commenting out the sections calculating accuracy metrics (starting around line 85: calculate wer and ending before the benchmark summary).
+If you have truth data avaialable it should be placed in $DATASET/text.
+If this file is not present then scoring of the result will not take place.

 Run the benchmark as before:
 ```
 cd /workspace/nvidia-examples/<model_name>/
 ./run_benchmark.sh
 ```
-Results, as with the standard LibriSpeech example, will be written to `/tmp/ls-results.0`, and you can use the same `int2sym.pl` command as before to generate human-readable transcripts.

 ## Suggested Reading